Safeguarding Adults At-risk: Advocating for Their Protection

 3. Equality Act 2010:

-How to report safeguarding vulnerable adults
+How to report safeguarding At-risk adults

-If you are concerned about the safety or well-being of a vulnerable adult, you can report it to the appropriate authorities.
-The following are the ways to report safeguarding vulnerable adults in the UK:
+If you are concerned about the safety or well-being of a at-risk adult, you can report it to the appropriate authorities.

 • If the person is in immediate danger, contact emergency services on 999.